hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 You should be fine if you follow [this guide on how to create a Steam Library folder elsewhere](https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327).
 You only need to follow the “How do I change the default installation path for my games?” section.

+If you only have one drive and Steam does not allow having a second library on C: you can use [this tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to add additional library folders to Steam.

 You do not need to set the new folder to the default install location.
 You can if you would like.
 Simply having a new location is enough.

 After you have a new Steam Library folder outside of the `Program Files (x86)` location, you can install your Skyrim version.
 When you click to install now you should get a pop-up with a drop-down box in which you can select where you would like to install the game.
 Simply select the newly created folder from this menu.